 Maybe the volunteers you’re looking for have been right under your nose the whole time.
 One of the best ways to recruit volunteers is to simply ask your friends and family if they or someone they know might want to volunteer.
 Then, ask your current volunteers and other staff members to do the same.

 This tactic will help your reach grow exponentially.
-Plus, it builds social proof through word of mouth marketing.
+Plus, it builds social proof through word-of-mouth marketing.
 People are more likely to trust people they know than organizations.
-It’s also easier to ‘persuade’ people who already know you in one way or another than it is those who don’t (similarly to the difference between ‘cold’ and ‘warm’ leads in sales).
+It’s also easier to “persuade” people who already know you in one way or another than it is for those who don’t.

 This type of recruitment, therefore, involves primarily people who are already familiar with your nonprofit or the problem you address, or who are connected through friends or staff members.

 Pro tip: Your donors are an excellent pool for volunteer recruitment.
 You already know they’re interested in your cause and trust your organization enough to part with some of their hard-earned money.
 To recruit them, simply pull a list of recent donors from your donor management tool.
 Donorbox makes this easy to do!
 Simply set your filters and export your CSV file.